No 001: The Art of Salvaged Design

 Finding Potential in Forgotten Pieces

-And beyond the environmental and economic impact, there’s a joy in knowing these salvaged pieces are often one of a kind.
+When I walk through a salvage warehouse in Chicago, wander through a Berlin flea market, explore an antique store in Paris or pull over for a local estate sale in Detroit, I’m not seeing what’s broken.
+I’m seeing what could be.
+The craftsmanship, the materials, the proportions all of it has potential.
+Beyond the environmental and economic impact, there’s a joy in knowing these salvaged pieces are often one of a kind.
 They become the details that set your home apart, the reason a space feels personal rather than from a catalog.
-It’s so much more fun to answer, “Where did you get that piece?” with a story about a dusty warehouse, a Saturday morning estate sale, or a treasure found in a Lisbon street market, instead of a link to a website.
+It’s so much more fun to answer, “Where did you get that piece?” with a story about a dusty warehouse, a Saturday morning estate sale, or a treasure found in a Lisbon street market, instead of texting them a link to a website.

 Restoration by Andrej Golovan, Carpenter Craftsman